 The DOE spends \$7 billion annually on research and development.
-About half of that sum is spent on basic scientific research; only the National Institutes of Health and the National Science Foundation spend more.
-The DOE is also second only to the Department of Defense when it comes to federal funding of mathematics and computer science research.
+About half of that sum is spent on basic scientific research.
 The emphasis on R&D is so great at the DOE that, in its 2001 budget request to Congress (titled "Strength through Science"), the department straightforwardly declared that "DoE is a Science Agency."